hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 Added option to specify a clientID on the client side using --cid argument.
 This will be passed to server thro PIReq packet.

+nw-send-mcast now saves the context even on a successful exit.

 v20190119IST0931 - rc6
 ========================